jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ### Navigating with a 24-hour dial

-Navigation is easiest with daytime at the top of the dial and nighttime at the bottom, as is common in Russian military watches.
-This arrangement generally allows you to navigate without removing the watch from your wrist.
+Navigation is easiest with a 24-hour dial that shows daytime hours at the top and nighttime at the bottom.
+This arrangement is common in Russian military watches, and it generally allows you to navigate without removing the watch from your wrist.

 <div class="gallery indent" markdown="1">